 The Staggering Statistics Behind Distracted Driving

-Recent reports have revealed that every day in the United States, 660,000 drivers are using a cell phone.
-We see these people almost everywhere we go and may even become annoyed by their erratic or reckless driving.
-We may also find ourselves with the phone in hand on occasion.
+Recent reports have revealed that every day in the United States, 660,000 drivers use a cell phone.
+We see these people almost everywhere we go and may even become annoyed by their erratic, reckless, or distracted driving.

-Teenagers continue to be the most distracted segment of the driving population, and their inexperience behind the wheel coupled with their divided attention puts them at grave risk.
+Teenagers continue to be the most distracted segment of the driving population, and their inexperience behind the wheel, coupled with their divided attention, puts them at grave risk.

-There is so much that may happen when covering that distance, from having a vehicle enter the road ahead, to needing to avoid an animal that has crossed your path or to having to stop because the driver ahead of you has slammed on his or her brakes.
+There is so much that may happen when covering that distance, from having a vehicle enter the road ahead to needing to avoid an animal that has crossed your path or to having to stop because the driver ahead of you has slammed on his or her brakes.

 How to Do Your Part in Preventing Distracted Driving

-Everyone needs to educate one another on the perils of distracted driving and hold each other accountable so that they don’t become the next horror story.
+Everyone needs to educate one another on the perils of distracted driving and hold each other accountable so they don’t become the next horror story.
 It is now against the law to use a cell phone unless using hands-free technology in most states.
 In addition to supporting these laws, there are some more things we can do to protect ourselves and those we love.

 - Be an example.
 We need to practice what we preach to inspire our children and friends into action.
-Nobody appreciates a hypocrite, but more importantly, you will greatly reduce your own risk of an accident by reducing your own distractions.
+Nobody appreciates a hypocrite, but more importantly, you will significantly reduce your own risk of an accident by reducing your own distractions.

-- Have your teen children pledge not to drive while texting and encourage them to expect this pledge from their friends.
-Social pressure can be used positively when children encourage safe decision making and responsible behavior from one another.
+- Have your teen children pledge not to drive while texting, and encourage them to expect this pledge from their friends.
+Social pressure can be used positively when children encourage safe decision-making and responsible behavior from one another.

-While this will reduce the number of distracted drivers over time, it is not nearly as effective as policing our own families and being mindful of the fact that even though we may not be distracted behind the wheel, others will be.
+While this will reduce the number of distracted drivers over time, it is not nearly as effective as policing our own families and being mindful that even though we may not be distracted behind the wheel, others will be.

-The impairment caused by driving while using a phone or mobile device rivals that of drunkenness, so it is the time that we take this issue with the same level of seriousness.
+The impairment caused by driving while using a phone or mobile device rivals that of drunkenness, so it is time that we take this issue with the same level of seriousness.